 It should be noted that first instance courts sometimes confuse the real and substantial connection test that grants jurisdiction to a court with the test for forum non conveniens.
 The real and substantial connection test simply prevents a court from taking jurisdiction over matters in which the forum in question has little interest.
 The forum non conveniens test allows a court to decline jurisdiction where it does have a substantial interest, but determines that there is a more convenient or appropriate forum elsewhere to hear the issues in question.
-In Québec, the other jurisdiction must be manifestly more convenient.
+While parties may rely upon forum selection clauses, courts retain the jurisdiction to decline to enforce these clauses if strong reason exist for doing so (for example, unequal bargaining power of the parties).
+In Québec, the other jurisdiction must be in a better position to decide the dispute and there must be exceptional circumstances.
 The substantial connection test requires only a real and substantial connection, not the most real and substantial connection.